yugabyte/cbo_stat_dump/README.md

 ## Reproducing the query plan

-### Test setup

-The Yugabyte engineers can use the data exported from the customer deploy
+The exported data can be used by Yugabyte engineers to reproduce the query plan using the following steps.

-The support engineers need to create a test environment using the same software version and similar gflags as the customer deployment.
-The tables need to be created using the DDL exported from the customer.
+1. Create a test cluster with a debug build of the same software version as the customer.
+Configure GUCs and gflags in the same way as the customer.
+These can be found from the following files,

-### Importing the statistics

-The `import_query_planner_stats.py` script can be used to import the statistics from the JSON file.
+    * `version.txt`
+    * `ysql_pg_conf.csv`
+    * `gflags.json`
+*Note*: As of now, the size and topology of the cluster do not affect the query plan.
+So the test cluster need not have the same topology as the customer.
+This may change in future.

+2. Create the schema with empty tables using the `ddl.sql` file.

+3. Load statistics from `statistics.json` using the script `cbo_stat_load` as follows.
 ```
 usage:
-    import_query_planner_stats [-h]
+    cbo_stat_load [-h]
         [-H HOST] [-P PORT]
         -D DATABASE -u USER [-p PASSWORD]
         -s STAT_FILE
 ```

-After importing the statistics, the query plan should be reproducible on the test system.
+4. Run the query in `query.sql` with `EXPLAIN` and the customers query plan in `query_plan.txt` can be accurately reproduced.